-The rash will most likely heal in a couple days AFTER you remove your last pad.
-The skin will have a lot harder time healing if pads are still in the picture.
+The rash will most likely heal in a couple of days AFTER you remove your last pad.
+The skin will have a harder time healing if pads are still in the picture.

-What may help – aloe vera gels.
-Because of the cooling effect it has on the skin.
+What may help – aloe vera gels due to the cooling effect it has on the skin.
 It cools the skin, reduces redness and inflammation, so the itching will also lessen.

 How to Get Rid of Pad Rash?

-So to sum it all up, here’s a table of pad rash causes on the left and the things you can do to prevent or treat them with:
+So to sum it all up, here’s a table of pad rash causes on the left and the things you can do to prevent or treat them with on the right: